Guiding Principles & Methodology

 3 Core Components

-The University-Model® integrates challenging academics, student activities, and Christ-like character development and affirms the parents’ role as the primary influence in their children’s lives by redirecting time from the school to the family.
-The UMS approach employs a university-style schedule adapted to the elementary, junior, and senior high levels.
-Paid professional teachers teaching in their areas of expertise conduct central classroom instruction.
+A University-Model School® integrates challenging academics, student engagement, and Christ-like character development while affirming the parents’ role as the primary influence in their children’s lives by redirecting time from the school to the family.
+The UMS approach employs a university-style schedule adapted to the elementary, junior, and senior high levels, gradually preparing and releasing students towards age-appropriate independence and organization.
+Professional teachers, instructing in their areas of expertise, conduct central classroom instruction.

-Grammar School students attend classes two days per week, while older students attend school three-five days per week.
+Grammar School students in grades PreSchool-4 attend classes on campus two days per week, while older students in the School of Logic (grades 5-8) and School of Rhetoric (grades 9-12) attend school on campus three to five days per week.
 Students spend alternate days at home where parents continue the instruction or monitor student progress.
 Teachers provide parents with detailed lesson plans and instructions for days spent at home.
 Parents need not have teaching experience but must commit the time to actively engage, direct, instruct, and mentor their students.

-Basic factual content and rules -- the grammar -- of any given subject must first be mastered; then an understanding of how to apply the facts -- the logic -- must be discerned; and finally, the ability to synthesize the foregoing into an articulate argument -- the rhetoric -- must be developed.
+Classical education also follows the Trivium (Latin for “three ways”) to recognize that there is an ideal time and place for each part of learning.
+Basic factual content and rules—the “grammar”—of any given subject must first be mastered; then an understanding of how to apply the facts—the “logic”—must be discerned; and finally, the ability to synthesize the foregoing into an articulate argument—the “rhetoric”—must be developed.
 The Biblical equivalent to this progression is found in the admonition to pursue knowledge, understanding, and wisdom.

 In the Grammar School, students in grades PreSchool-4 attend classes on campus two days per week (M/W).
 Beginning in the School of Logic, students in grades 5-7 attend classes on campus three days per week (M/W/F), with 8th graders adding a half day of T/Th classes to their schedule.
 By the time students are in the School of Rhetoric and in grades 9-12, they attend school five days per week.
 This university-style schedule gradually prepares and releases students towards age-appropriate independence and organization, with professional teachers providing instruction in their area of expertise in the classroom.